Primary supervisorBuser Say

 C S Wallace, J D Patrick (1993), “Coding Decision Trees”, Machine Learning 11, 7-22, 1993.

 - a degree in Computer Science, Information Technology Engineering, or equivalent,

 - excellent mathematical and analytical skills,

-- excellent skills in machine learning (i.e., deep learning) and AI,
+- excellent skills in machine learning and mathematical optimisation,

 - excellent communication skills (i.e., both written and verbal),

 - the ability to collaborate with a team of researchers and scientists.